bam-bam-bigelow/epay-sdk-php/README.md

 ### Composer

-To install run `composer install usaepay/usaepay-php`
+To install run `composer require usaepay/usaepay-php`

 Or download and run `composer install` within the project directory